marcusmchale/algrow/README.md

         3.1 RGR is calculated as the slope of a linear fit in log area values (over defined period) 3.2 Figures and reports are prepared

-# To consider for future feature development
+## To consider for future development
+### UI
+  - Change area_file/outdir handling to have distinct values for input/output
+    - this may help user experience in the GUI, it is confusing currently
+### Features:
   - circle colour as hull rather than a fixed point
+    - since we use a distance image and edge detection this isn't so important as it is in boolean thresholding
-  - kmeans and other clustering methods to automate/simplify user input to hull definition.
+  - kmeans and other clustering methods (e.g. dbscan) to automate/simplify user input to hull definition.
     - kmeans example  https://www.sciencedirect.com/science/article/pii/S0167865519302806?via%3Dihub
-    - could be doing this but prefer supervised as kmeans  for a single target cluster
+    - currently prefer supervised as kmeans performs poorly, also considered dbscan but not great
   - Analysis
     - fit to dynamic region, find area that best fits log-linear growth rather than using a fixed period
     - blocking (mixed effects models):
       - "block" and/or "plate"